link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 u -> s: Send the token
 ```

+If a user's device is compromised and the comprehensive token is stolen,
+it might seem minor that the limited access token is abused.

+However, this is fundamentally an issue of **responsibility**.
+Our system issued the token, and therefore, we are accountable for any actions performed using it.
+Thus, its protection is paramount.

-##### Authorization Code Grant
+#### Authorization Code Grant

-To mitigate the aforementioned security risk, the OAuth 2.0 framework introduces the concept of **authorization code grant**.
+To mitigate the aforementioned security risk, the OAuth 2.0 framework introduces the concept of authorization code grant.
-Instead of the resource service directly sending an access token to the user's browser, it sends back a temporary **Authorization Code**.
+Instead of directly sending an access token to the user's browser, the resource service sends back a temporary **Authorization Code**.

 ```d2
 shape: sequence_diagram